magiclen/m-prober/README.md

 ##### Authorization

-If you need expose above HTTP APIs to the Internet.
+If you need to expose above HTTP APIs to the Internet.
 In order to prevent these APIs from being invoked by anyone, you can enable a simple authorization mechanism that is built in this program.

 When starting the HTTP server from CLI, you can add a `-a <AUTH_KEY>` option.
 Then, every API needs to be invoked by a request which contains a `Authorization` header to send the `AUTH_KEY`.